Symmetry-reduced model reduction of shift-equivariant systems via operator inference: Preliminaries

 \subsubsection{Galerkin models for quadratic dynamics}

-To construct a Galerkin model, one usually begins by collecting an ensemble of snapshots $\{{u}(t_m)\}_{m = 1}^{N_t}$ (each a function of space), which serves as the training dataset.
-One then typically subtracts the mean

-and chooses $n$ basis functions $\varphi_1,\ldots,\varphi_n$ for a subspace of $\U$ on which to project the equations.
+To construct a Galerkin model, one usually begins by collecting an ensemble of snapshots $\{{u}(t_m)\}_{m = 0}^{N_t-1}$ (each a function of space), which serves as the training dataset.
+One then chooses $n$ basis functions $\varphi_1,\ldots,\varphi_n$ for a subspace of $\U$ on which to project the equations.
 We will assume that $\U$ is an inner product space, with the standard inner product